aniketmaurya/discord-llm-bot/README.md

 Here are some examples of how you can use Discord-LLM-Bot:

 - `@discord-llm-bot What is PyTorch Lightning?`
-- `@discord-llm-bot Explain Lit-GPT architecture.`
+- `@discord-llm-bot How do I evaluate Llama 2 using Lit-GPT?`
 - `@discord-llm-bot Show me an example of using PyTorch Lightning for image classification.`

 ## Contributing